vedph/cadmus-bricks-shell/README.md

 To add a brick:

-1. add a library project to this workspace: `ng add @myrmidon/LIBNS-LIBNAME --prefix cadmus-LIBNS`.
+1. add a library project to this workspace: `ng g library @myrmidon/LIBNS-LIBNAME --prefix cadmus-LIBNS`.

 2. add a control in the library.